hyperledger-solang/solang/docs/language/builtins.rst

 .. _gasprice:

 uint128 ``tx.gasprice``
-    The price of one unit of gas, only available with the ewasm target.
-    This field cannot be used on Parity Substrate, the explanation is in the warning box below.
+    The price of one unit of gas.
+This field cannot be used on Parity Substrate, see the warning box below.

 .. note::
     ``tx.gasprice`` is not available on Solana.